lvnvceo/lvnvceo/README.md

 ## 🔍 Current Projects 🌟

 - **Website Development for Business:** Engaged in crafting a website for a business, leveraging web development and design skills to create an impactful online presence.
+(Although this is private)
-- **AI Service for Transcription:** Actively developing an AI-powered service specializing in transcribing audio into text, merging my interest in AI with practical applications for productivity and accessibility.
+- **OllamaDroid** Ollama client for Android.
+Allows users to connect to a self-hosted Ollama instance.

 ## 🎨 Interests and Hobbies 🤖